 You should exclude this segment from every campaign you send.
 This will ensure that you don't encounter deliverability problems by sending to people who will not open or click your emails.

 Additionally, because the contacts in this segment are at least a year old, it's possible that they've been converted to spam traps.
 Internet service providers (ISPs) like Gmail, Yahoo, etc. use spam traps to identify which senders are emailing purchased or outdated lists.
-If they notice that you are sending to spam traps, they may blacklist your IP or sending domain.
-This, in turn, will cause your emails to be filtered in the spam folder, or blocked entirely from being delivered.
+If they notice that you send to spam traps, they may blocklist your IP or sending domain.
+This, in turn, will cause your emails to be filtered in the spam folder or blocked entirely from being delivered.

 Unengaged (3 Months)

-Your 3-month Unengaged segment includes contacts who were added to your account at least 90 days ago and have received at least five emails, but haven't opened or clicked any of them.
-This gives these contacts a 90-day grace period to open or click an email before they're added to this segment, and you shouldn't expect this segment to populate with anyone until you've been using Klaviyo for at least 90 days.
+Your 3-month unengaged segment includes contacts who were added to your account at least 90 days ago and have received at least five emails, but haven't opened or clicked any of them.
+This gives these contacts a 90-day grace period to open or click an email before they're added to this segment.
+You shouldn't expect this segment to populate with anyone until you've been using Klaviyo for at least 90 days.

-If your campaign open rates are between 10-20%, you should exclude this segment from your future campaign sends.
+If your campaign open rates are between 10-20%, exclude this segment from your future campaign sends.

 There are several reasons you may want to use this segment.
 First, if you integrate your Klaviyo account with Facebook, you can sync this segment to Custom Audiences to target new subscribers.

-Second, if you have a Welcome Series flow set up, you may want to exclude new subscribers from your campaign sends until they finish going through the flow to ensure that you're not sending mixed messages.
+Second, if you have a welcome series flow, you may want to exclude new subscribers from your campaign sends until they finish going through the flow to ensure that you're not sending mixed messages.

 Engaged (3 Months)

-Your 3-month Engaged segment will be the primary group of people that you send to.
+Your 3-month engaged segment is the primary group of people that you should send to.
 This segment includes people who have opened or clicked an email at least once in the past 90 days.
 When you first start using Klaviyo, you won't see anyone populate in this segment until you send your first email, so your first campaign will not be sent to this group.

 Learn more about how contacts are added to your Klaviyo account.

-This is the default "master list" that Klaviyo creates in your account.
+This is the default "main list" that Klaviyo creates in your account.
 This should be the list that all new subscribers are added to, whether they sign up via a signup form, by opting in at checkout, or subscribe via any other acquisition method that you use.
-You should send to this list whenever you're trying to reach a broad audience, but ensure that you exclude your 1-year and 3-moth unengaged segments to ensure that your open rates are above 10%.
+Email this list whenever you're trying to reach a broad audience, but ensure that you exclude your 1-year and 3-moth unengaged segments to ensure that your open rates are above 10%.